Sustainable Cooks

 Instructions

 • Add the rest of the ingredients and stir to combine.
 Pinch some of the mixture to test the texture.
 Too dry?
 Add a bit more mayo.
 Too wet?
-Mix in flour 1 tablespoon at a time.
+Mix in almond flour 1 tablespoon at a time.

 • Make a golf ball sized ball and gently flatten it between the palm of your hands.
 Set aside and repeat until all the mixture has been formed into patties.